 During WWII, the US government invented a fake spy to fool the Germans.
 They made up papers, a travel history, and more, hoping the Germans would spend time and money to find him.
 Alfred Hitchcock heard this story after the war, filed it away in his brain, and then found a use for it years later, making the concept of an imaginary spy a key plot point in the magnificent North by Northwest.

-Customer service representative talks to clients, handle their
+Customer care representative talks to clients, handle their

 Understanding the Customer in Content Marketing

 Chances are, you are using some form of content marketing already.
 80% of B2B businesses have a content marketing strategy, as do over 60% of B2C businesses.
 But a full 70% lack a consistent or coherent strategy.
 They know they need content, such a videos, infographics, white papers, and blogs, but aren’t sure how to create it, or how to correctly implement it.